 - Deutsch-Lernen.com offers free German lessons and grammar exercises for beginners and more advanced students as well as online tests for assessing a learner’s skill level.
 For instructions, readers can choose between an English and a German version of the website.
 Those who also want to improve their writing skills will find many useful tips on correct spelling of German words in the orthography section.

 - Langmaster.com – German is one of many languages taught on this website.
 There are two hundred lessons including nearly two thousand exercises with English instructions for beginners, intermediate and advanced students.
-However, you will need to login (registration is free) to make use of some of the site’s benefits (e.g. audio functions).
+However, you will need to login (registration is free) to make use of some of the site’s features (e.g. audio functions).

 - Deutsche Welle offers a whole range of free German courses and tests for all levels of German language skills.
 As for interactive German course you may need to register at their website to be able to save test results.
 The interactive course has a German, English and a Russian version.
 In contrast, the website DW.com is available in 30 languages and so are instructions for some of its basic German lessons.
 However, instructions for most of the courses at intermediate and higher level are provided only in German.
 Unfortunately, the website has a complex structure and you may struggle to find what you are actually looking for.
 Also, switching between the different language versions is kind of difficult.
 This page should help you find the right course for your individual skills.
 In fact, Deutsche Welle brings you some of the most innovative free German lessons you can find anywhere on the internet.
 Most of them include a full transcript in PDF format and a downloadable MP3 file.
 Follow-up exercises will help you exercise your grammar skills and learn new vocabulary.
-Some examples of German lessons you can find on DW.com include:
+Some examples of German lessons that you can find on DW.com include:

 - Top-Thema mit Vokabeln (B1) is an unconventional language course from Deutsche Welle for intermediate students.
 It brings you the top news from around the world to help improve your vocabulary.
 The news is read slowly and clearly and there is a slow-spoken audio download for each episode.
 You will be asked to answer a couple of questions after each episode to make sure you understand the main points.